Wagan8r/essentials-kit/README.md

 The first step is to create an implementation of `AbstractSecurityConfigurerAdapter`. `AbstractSecurityConfigurerAdapter` configures the built-in JWT handling beans as well as the [`HttpSecurity`]() and the [`WebSecurity`]() from Spring.
-Hooks are provided to customize the configuration via the `configureAuthorizeRequests()` and `ignoreRequests()` methods to configure what the authorization requirements are placed on requests and what requests for which to ignore security respectively.
+Hooks are provided to customize the configuration via the `configureAuthorizeRequests()` and `ignoreRequests()` methods to configure what authorization requirements are placed on requests and what requests for which to ignore security, respectively.

 ```
 @Configuration